lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin8:

 .. figure:: images/luminapanelplugin8.png
+   :scale: 100%

 :numref:`Figure %s: System Dashboard <luminapanelplugin8>` with the button pressed.

 The System Dashboard plugin is a convenient shortcut to view or modify a number of basic settings.
 The system volume and screen brightness can be manually adjusted higher or lower, and you can also toggle between virtual workspaces with the left and right arrows.
 A "Log Out" button has also been added for additional convenience.
 If your system has a battery, its current charge will also be displayed.

-.. note:: Adjusting the screen brightness on a multi-monitor system will
-          affect both monitors.
+.. note:: Adjusting the screen brightness on a multi-monitor system will affect both monitors.

 .. _System Tray: